stephencweiss/stephencharlesweiss.com/content/blog/2019-04-18/error-handling-address-in-use.md

 Apparently the `node` server hadn’t terminated and was still using the port, but now I knew the PID.
 This meant I could hop over to Activity Monitor, look it up and kill it.
 ![](./kill-activity.png)

+Update: It’s possible to kill the process directly from the shell using the `kill` command, e.g., `kill 5001`.

 Now when I restarted the server it worked like a charm.

 # Resources